googleworkspace/solutions/timesheets/README.md

 1. Create a copy of the sample [Timesheets Responses][sheet-link] Google Sheet.

 Next, set up your Google Form:
-1. Create a copy of the sample [Employee Weekly TimeSheet Form][form-link].
+1. Create a copy of the sample [Employee Weekly Timesheet Form][form-link].
 1. Once you've received responses, on your google form hit **Edit > View Summary***.
    Click the three summary dots in the top right corner, and click on **Select Response Destination**   from the drop-down.